mathisantonetti/diffusion-planning/README.md

 # Diffusion Planning
-This repository aims at giving a clean baseline to use diffusion planners for decision making
+This repository aims at giving a clean baseline in PyTorch to use diffusion planners for decision making

 ## Algorithms implemented